2 Corinthians 2

 2 Corinthians 2 is the second chapter of the Second Epistle to the Corinthians in the New Testament of the Christian Bible.
 It is authored by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
+In this chapter, Paul extends an explanation commenced in chapter 1 as to why he is not visiting Corinth prior to his return journey to Judea.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 17 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: